Strift/portfolio/content/blog/vibe-coding-tutorial.md

 In this guide, you’ll learn my tips for setting up a good environment for vibe coding.
 I use Cursor, but you can likely achieve a similar workflow using other tools.

-## The problem—context
+## TL;DR: Context is king

 When coding by interacting with LLMs, we often encounter what’s commonly called **“garbage in, garbage out.”**

-Put simply, context is essential.
+Put simply, **context is essential**.
 If you provide too little context, the LLM produces generic output; too much context makes it difficult for the model to determine what’s important.

 To address this, you should provide just enough information for the task at hand.
 In this context, that means giving the LLM what it needs to generate correct code.
 Not too much, so it doesn’t derail and start generating unrequested features.